jtpgames/Locust_Scripts/README.md

+# Improved RAST Simulator and Load Tester Components (In Review: MASCOTS 2023)
+**Last change from: 03.06.2023**

+In our publication (currently in review at MASCOTS 2023), we explain, implement and evaluate improvements to the following components of RAST:
+* Predictive Model Creator,
+* Simulator,
+* Load Tester.

+For our evaluation, we use the [TeaStore benchmarking application](https://github.com/DescartesResearch/TeaStore).

+This repository contains the improved Load Tester whereas the Simulator and the predictive models we created can be found in this (TODO: Add link) repository.

-# Automated Estimator Pipeline (In Review: EPEW 2023)
+# Automated Estimator Pipeline
-**Last change from: 07.05.2023**
+**Last change from: 03.06.2023**

+The [Automated Estimator Pipline](https://github.com/jtpgames/Automated-Estimator-Pipeline) by Adrian Liermann was developed as part of his master's thesis.
-In our publication at EPEW 2023 (currently in Review) we introduce improvements to our RAST approach, in particular, the improvements to the training process.
-In the RAST approach, the following components are of particular interest to the training process:
+In his thesis, he implements and evaluates improvements to our RAST approach, in particular, improvements to the training process.
+In the RAST approach,
+the following components are of particular interest to the training process:
 * Log Transformer
 * Predictive Model Creator

-The [Automated Estimator Pipline](https://github.com/jtpgames/Automated-Estimator-Pipeline) by Adrian Liermann is an implementation of these components wrapped in a CLI tool.
+The Automated Estimator Pipeline is an implementation of these improved components wrapped in a CLI tool.

 # RAST Simulator and Load Tester Components (MASCOTS 2022)